DropFunnels Review Summary;

 These are simple to do, Thrive has a ton of templates that can all be loaded onto a few pages and easily connected.
 With a little manual work to ensure you are pushed to the right page.

-Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs, without the need for extra plugins and themes etc. I am sceptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.
+Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs.
+Without the need for extra plugins and themes.
+I am sceptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.

 If you want to 'Try New Things' you can get a 14day free trial, that gives you access to everything, just grab it here.
 When you set up an account, there is a nice introduction funnel that asks some questions.
 A bit like ClickFunnels survey, except, a funnel.

-I really enjoyed this section, as they are trying to work out which tier you might need, if you require help or if you simply want to 'go at it alone'
+I really enjoyed this funnel.
+They are trying to work out which tier you might need, if you require help or if you simply want to 'go at it alone'

 Every single answer comes with a short video explaining the questions.
 You can then answer and again be directed to help documents or the chance to get 1-1 coach.